milsosa/flow-wing/README.md

 Error message example:

-> 'task "task-id" in flow{flow-name}:series has failed: the main error message goes here'
+> task "task-id" in flow{flow-name}:series has failed: the main error message goes here

-The main/cause error could be obtained through the `.cause()` method.
+The main/cause error could be obtained through the `err.cause()` method.

 ```js
 err.cause(); // returns the main error which was wrapped